solarwinds/appoptics-apm-node/docs/api.md

 <a name="ao.readyToSample"></a>

 ### ao.readyToSample(ms, [obj]) ⇒ <code>boolean</code>
-Check whether the appoptics agent is ready to sample.
+Check whether the agent is ready to sample.
 It will wait up to the specified number of milliseconds before returning.

 **Kind**: static method of [<code>ao</code>](#ao)